-- For CFLs: It is also possible to build in DR enabling, but in a less extent dimming compared to LEDs. - Generally, for all light bulbs (LED, CFL, Tungsten, GLS) it is technical possible to mount an extra DR module for switching on and off the bulbs. - For luminaires and lighting systems in commercial areas (mainly LFL): There are already advanced systems on the market, which can be controlled by local conditions in the lighted area through presence sensors and solar radiation sensors combined with the time of day.
-This can be further developed into a system controlled by signals from the power supply system. - Public street lighting: Street lighting systems are already highly controlled from outside and it is possible to combine this with a DR module. - Many light technologies can be dimmed (tungsten, halogen, fluorescent, LED etc.) resulting in reduction in power load and energy consumption.
+- For advanced LED light bulbs: There are already LED light bulbs on the market, which can be controlled by a smart phone over Wi-Fi - in some cases combined with a special hub for the bulbs.
+This can be further developed into a DSF enabled system controlled by signals from the power supply system.
+For LED systems there will be no technical problems in dimming and switching off the light. - For CFLs: It is also possible to build in DSF enabling, but in a less extent dimming compared to LEDs. - Generally, for all light bulbs (LED, CFL, Tungsten, GLS) it is technical possible to mount an extra DSF module for switching on and off the bulbs. - For luminaires and lighting systems in commercial areas (mainly LFL): There are already advanced systems on the market, which can be controlled by local conditions in the lighted area through presence sensors and solar radiation sensors combined with the time of day.
+This can be further developed into a system controlled by signals from the power supply system. - Public street lighting: Street lighting systems are already highly controlled from outside and it is possible to combine this with a DSF module. - Many light technologies can be dimmed (tungsten, halogen, fluorescent, LED etc.) resulting in reduction in power load and energy consumption.
 Lighting including street lighting is naturally mostly switched on in periods with no solar radiation apart from indoor areas with no or few windows such as basements, commercial centres etc. meaning that the energy consumption is higher in evenings and during nights, though also depending on time of year and geographical location within EU.
 For offices and some other commercial area, the energy consumption is reduced during weekends.
 The energy consumption is higher during these periods, which would be a basis for the flexibility potential.

-The negative comfort impact by DR enabled lighting is naturally a serious constraint.
+The negative comfort impact by DSF enabled lighting is naturally a serious constraint.
 Light is used when there is a need for light and only too little awareness or not correctly adjusted control systems will result in a potential for reducing light intensity or switching off without comfort impacts.